ReMatch sign-ups for 2024-2025 are closed.

 What is ReMatch+

-Once mentor-mentee pairings are formalized in January, students may apply to take part in the ReMatch+ Summer Program, which provides first and second year students an opportunity to carry out a paid graduate- or postdoctoral-mentored summer research project and participate in the weekly Summer Research Colloquium workshops.
+Once mentor-mentee pairings are formalized in January, students may apply to take part in the ReMatch+ Summer Program, which provides first and second year students an opportunity to carry out a paid graduate-mentored summer research project and participate in the weekly Summer Research Colloquium workshops.

-ReMatch is a collaborative initiative between the Office of Undergraduate Research and the Office of the Dean of the Graduate School, with support from the Programs for Access and Inclusion and the Office of the Dean of the Faculty.
+ReMatch is a collaborative initiative between the Office of Undergraduate Research and the Office of the Dean of the Graduate School.

 Participate

 To interested graduate students and postdoctoral researchers: Consider attending one of the information sessions in September and register as a mentor by completing the ReMatch Mentor Profile Form in early fall.
-Feel free to send your questions to [email protected]
+Feel free to send your questions to [email protected].
+Master's-level graduate students and postdoctoral researchers are welcome and encouraged to participate in fall programming but, at this time, are not eligible to participate in the summer ReMatch+ program.

-To be eligible for ReMatch+, interested undergraduate, graduate, or postdoc participants must attend in at least one fall ReMatch event (Meet & Greet or Meal for Mentoring).
+To be eligible for ReMatch+, interested undergraduate and graduate student participants must attend in at least one fall ReMatch event (Meet & Greet or Meal for Mentoring).
 If you do not attend any fall events, you will not be eligible to apply for ReMatch+.

 Students talk with multi-year ReMatch+ mentor Parfait Masungi, CEE.